beta-ben/schedule2/README.md

 - Import legacy: paste or fetch a JSON payload with shifts, PTO, and postures to seed the editor; review then Publish.
 - Cloud save: the Publish button saves to the live API once you’re signed in.
-- Drafts: keep multiple offline drafts, load one to continue, or discard.

 - Time labels: toggle labels to reduce noise or increase detail in Shifts.
 - Visible days: pick 1–7 to zoom the weekly ribbons and scroll when needed.